 - Make a backup of your website

 - Check PHP compatibility

 - Fix any PHP compatibility issues

 To keep your website secured from a brute force attack, one of the best possible solutions is to keep the login attempts limited.

 By default, WordPress allows users to try passwords unlimited times.

 Hackers exploit this and attempt various combinations of Usernames and Passwords until they guess the right one.

-Benefits for having limited login attempts in your WordPress website are:
+Benefits of having limited login attempts on your WordPress website are: